March 2017 was #trypod month

 Podcasts have been growing quickly in the past 5 years.
 At least on the other side of the Atlantic.
 In the United States it’s one in five Americans who is already listening to podcasts every month.
 And the numbers are continuously growing.
 And in Germany?
 According to this article at least 5% of people between the ages of 14 to 49 are listening to a podcast daily.
 Looks like there’s a lot of room to grow…

 Why should you listen to podcasts?
 The reasons are manifold!
 To keep you entertained on long car or train rides.
 For distraction while you are cooking dinner or folding laundry.
 To learn something new and to keep up with current events.
-To be inspired and to make sense of the world.
+For inspiration and to make sense of the world.
 To hear the life stories of people who live a completely different life.
 But most of all: out of pure curiosity.

 I promise you: there is a podcast out there for every topic that you can imagine.
 It’s just waiting to be discovered!
 Don’t know where to start?
 Why don’t you browse the iTunes “New & Noteworthy” section or use the search function to find podcasts about your favorite topic.
 Or you could also start with one of my podcast recommendations below.